How to get a debt consolidation loan with bad credit

 - Apply quickly and easily, without lots of paperwork or the need to visit a branch in person.

-With that said, online lenders frequently charge high APRs for bad-credit debt consolidation loans.
+Online lenders frequently charge high APRs for bad-credit debt consolidation loans.
 You also have to watch out for origination fees that could add to your overall cost of financing and cut into your loan proceeds.

 How to manage your debt consolidation loan